DawidNiezgodka/KafkaBench/aws_deployment/aws_manual_setup.md

     Custom TCP  | 3888  | 172.31.0.0/16 | zookeeper \
     Custom TCP  | 9092  | 172.31.0.0/16 | kafka \
     Custom TCP  | 7075  | 172.31.0.0/16 | jmx \

+ 4. Update properties and execute corresponding scripts.

 ## PART 2: Setting up a zookeeper quorum (3 machines)

 1. Create an image of the existing instance.
 Go to instances menu, right click, create an image, \
 2. Go to the Images window.
 Choose AMIs.
 Create server2 and server3 from theme.
 Important: assign different availabily zones to each new subnet, so that 172.31.22.2 and 172.31.33.3 are in respective ranges. \
+3. Update properties and execute corresponding scripts.

 ## PART 3: Setting up a kafka cluster
-1. Go to volume and create three 10gb volumes, \
+1. Go to volume and create three 25gb volumes, \
 2. Attach a volume with a given availability zone to the corresponding server, \
 3. Update the security group so that it contains 9092 from 172.31.0.0/16 and MyIP. \
+4. Update properties and execute corresponding scripts.

 ## PART 4: Setting up a monitoring stack
 1. Create a new instance, t2.micro with 8GB ram, \